Henry Bellingham, Baron Bellingham: Early life

-Bellingham was born on 29 March 1955 in Cheltenham, Gloucestershire.
+Bellingham was born on 29 March 1955 in Cheltenham, Gloucestershire, the son of Henry Bellingham and his wife Emma Whiteley.
 He was privately educated at Wellesley House School in the town of Broadstairs in Kent, followed by Eton College in Berkshire.
 He went on to study at Magdalene College, Cambridge, where he received a law degree in 1977.
 During his time at Cambridge, he was a member of Cambridge University Liberal Club and served as Joint Master of the Cambridge University Draghounds.

 Bellingham also took a short service commission in the Guards for a year between school and university.
 He trained at the Inns of Court School of Law, and joined the Middle Temple in 1978 and practised as a barrister for eight years.

 Bellingham is variously described as a direct descendant of John Bellingham, Spencer Perceval's assassin, or as being from the same family.
 In 1997 The Independent noted the historical coincidence that the general election candidate for the Referendum Party, Roger Percival, claimed to be a descendant of the slain Prime Minister.
 The paper had correctly predicted that Percival's intervention could hand the seat to Labour.